CLOSED CHURCHES WITHIN THE

 Pittsburgh Conference.
 This congregation was formed in 1884 with 21

 charter members.
-The origin of the congregation was actually in Germany –
+The origin of the congregation was actually in Germany

 as 10 of the 21 charter members had been converted there under John C. Link at

-an Evangelical mission established in Germany by American missionary Sebastian Kurz in 1851.
-This
+an Evangelical mission established in Germany by American missionary Sebastian

-congregation first worshiped in a schoolhouse between Fifth and Sixth Avenues
+in a schoolhouse between Fifth and Sixth Avenues until the first church

-until the first church building was erected in 1887.
-The present structure was dedicated in
+building was erected in 1887.
+The

-1906.
-It remained with the Evangelical
+It remained with the Evangelical Association during the 1894-1922 denomination

-Central Pennsylvania Conference established United Evangelical congregations in
+split, during which time the Central Pennsylvania Conference established United

-Evangelical Conferences.
-Emmanuel remained in the Pittsburgh
+served by two Evangelical Conferences.
+Emanuel remained in the

-Conference.
-The congregation was "discontinued" by the Western
+Pennsylvania Conference.
+The congregation was "discontinued" by

-of Emmanuel left the denomination.
+and members of Emanuel left the denomination.

 Final disposition: